IPS-Eye-White

 The Bible...
 A History Book With A Difference

 The only reason there are so many religions in the world is because the vast majority of men know or at least sense that God exists.
 However, most religions are man's effort to find or reach this God.
-Christianity is crucially different; inasmuch as it is the account of God reaching down to man which, if you think about it, makes a lot more sense.
+Christianity is crucially different inasmuch as it is the account of God reaching down to man which, if you think about it, makes a lot more sense.
 After all, the search for a Supreme Being is not exactly like searching for mushrooms.
 How would you know where to look and how to look.
-And, how could you possibly know, beyond all doubt, that what you have encountered is indeed Deity and not some other being that, wishing to be seen as benevolent, is wearing a mask?
+And, how could you possibly know beyond the shadow of any doubt, that what you have encountered is indeed Deity and not some other being that, wishing to be seen as benevolent, is wearing a mask?

 Don't tell me!
 You feel right.
 Your spirit tells you all is well.